kastnerkyle/romanian_noise_tests/README.md

 # romanian_noise_tests
-Samples and visualization of a small test for speech synthesis
+Samples and visualization of a small test for speech synthesis.

+Cost here is MSE over a 63 dimensional vector.
+Details can be seen in our workshop paper for char2wav http://josesotelo.com/speechsynthesis/ .
+Training with extremely high levels of noise is a key part of getting this model to work, so studying annealing the noise is something I have been working on.

+Note that most of the weird noises at the tail are due to me letting the generations "continue" long after they travel beyond the end of the conditioning text.

 I sampled at each of 5 stages: noise std 4. (the primary curve), noise std 3. (first step down), noise std 2. (next), noise std 1. (next), noise std .5 (next), noise std 0. (last)